Not-Nik/raylib-zig/ReadMe.md

  + Run `zig build run` at any time to test your project

 ### When is the binding updated?
 I plan on updating it every mayor release (2.5, 3.0, etc.).
-Keep in mind these are basically header files, so any implementation stuff should be updatable with some hacks on your side.
+Keep in mind these are technically header files, so any implementation stuff should be updatable with some hacks on your side.

 ### What's to be done?
  + _(Done)_ Set up a proper package build and a build script for the examples